istio/istio.io/content/docs/concepts/traffic-management/index.md

   resolution: DNS
 {{< /text >}}

-You must specify the external resource using the `hosts:` key.
+You must specify the external resource using the `hosts` key.
 You can qualify it fully or use a wildcard domain name.
 The value represents the set of one or more services outside the mesh that services in the mesh can access.

-Configuring a service entry can be enough to call an external service, but typically you configure either, or both, a virtual service or destination rules to control traffic in a more granular way.
+Configuring a service entry can be enough to call an external service, but typically you configure either, or both, a virtual service or destination rule to control traffic in a more granular way.
 You can configure traffic for a service entry in the same way you configure traffic for a service in the mesh.